kelivnjudha/Crypter/README.md

 # Crypter v1.2

 Crypter is a robust desktop application that securely encrypts and decrypts files and directories using advanced encryption techniques.
-With a modern, PyQt5-based user interface featuring an integrated terminal for real-time, color-coded logs, and built-in QR code generation, Modern Crypter provides an intuitive and powerful tool for protecting your data.
+With a modern, PyQt5-based user interface featuring an integrated terminal for real-time, color-coded logs, and built-in QR code generation, Crypter provides an intuitive and powerful tool for protecting your data.

 ## Features